SumiTomohiko/fsyscall2/doc/index.rst

 .. image:: a_local_machine_as_a_slave.png

 Moreover, `Android client of nexec`_ is ready (which uses `Java version of the fsyscall slave`_ and `Java version of nexec client`_).
-If your machine is Android, you can use your Android tablet like a FreeBSD machine.
+You can use FreeBSD applications on your Android tablet.

 .. _Android client of nexec:
     http://neko-daisuki.ddo.jp/~SumiTomohiko/android-nexec-client/index.html